geudde/attic-chest/pages/03.season-2/04.meeting-19/12.doubt/default.md

 And he ’gins to Wag and double Chin
 And talks of sleeping undisturb’d till nine
 While honest joy is blazon’d in his eyne
-That marketh gentle peace a settled Guest within
+That marketh gentle peace a settled Guest within.

 <span class="pencil">Spencer’s Fairy Queen Book 20 Canto 4</span>